Harthill, Derbyshire

 Harthill is a civil parish within the Derbyshire Dales district, in the county of Derbyshire, England.
-Largely rural, along with parts of the neighbouring Youlgreave parish, in 2011 Harthill had a population of 126.
+Largely rural, along with parts of the neighbouring Youlgreave parish, in the 2021 census Harthill had a population of 48.
 It is 128 mi north west of London, 18+1/2 mi north west of the county city of Derby, and 3 mi south east of the nearest market town of Bakewell.
 Harthill is wholly within the Peak District national park, and touches the parishes of Birchover, Elton, Gratton, Nether Haddon, Stanton and Youlgreave.
 There are eight listed buildings in Harthill.

 Geography

 Location

 Harthill is surrounded by the following local areas: